 Better late than never I say!
-After last year’s pineapple costume was a hit, I’ve had a few requests for more fruit costumes.
+After the pineapple costume was a hit, I’ve had a few requests for more fruit costumes.
 And, well, I listened!!
-So here’s a quick and easy little strawberry costume you can whip up with some paper and a red dress.
+So here’s a quick and easy little DIY strawberry costume you can whip up with some paper and a red dress.
 Just make sure you find a partner in crime (partner in fruit?) to be the pineapple, too!

 1. Cut out several leaf shapes from your poster board/cardstock using the template provided.
 Cut a 3″ slit in the bottom of each.